DXHeroes/knowledge-base-content/practices/understanding_git.md

 - Git provides better auditing of branch and merge events
 - Git's repo file formats are simple, so repair is easy and corruption is rare.
 - Git repository clones act as full repository backups.
+- Solves the problem of poor code quality.

-## Basics of Using Git
+## How to Implement Git
 There are a lot of ways that you can start.
-For your guidance, I have compiled which I call a noob guide to start with git.🙂
+For your guidance, I have compiled a beginner guide.🙂

-You can start by following these steps:

 1. First, download git.
 For windows, you can download it from [here](https://git-scm.com/downloads).
 For Linux use this command `sudo apt-get update $ sudo apt-get install git`.
 For MAC you can download it from [here](https://sourceforge.net/projects/git-osx-installer/files/).
 2. Create an empty repository by using the `git init` command or you can checkout a repository by `git clone /path/to/repository` command while using a remote server you can use `git clone username@host:/path/to/repository`.